Mineral industry of Panama: Production and exploration

 First Quantum's 2022 income from the Cobre Panama mine was 2959 million US dollars, making it the company's largest and most productive mine and accounting for almost half of its income.
 According to a non public study by Indesa, the mine paid 443 million dollars in salaries annually, and gave 200 million annually to Panama's social security program, enough for one month of its operation.
 These measurements were made before Law 406 was enacted in October 2023 which proposed a minimum $375 million dollar payment in royalties to the government annually depending on the mine's income.
 Additionally according to the Supreme court of Panama in its unconstitutionality ruling of Law 406 negotiated with First Quantum, it doesn't necessarily guarantee ample economic benefits for the panamanian state.
 The mine accounted for 2514 million dollars or 4.5% of Panama's GDP, close to the mine's income in 2022.
 The mine's top export destinations and main customers were located in China and Japan.
 The mine had no significant Panamanian or Latin American customers so almost all of the mine's production was exported.
 During visits to villages near the mine, there was an atmosphere of rejection against the mine.
 There are others who have benefited from it by establishing supply companies for the mine.

+Iron as mineral underwater black sands were mined off the coast of West Panama and Cocle in 1970 and 1971, carried out by Sumitomo in a Joint Venture with local miner Minera Chame.
+Electromagnets were used to pick up the sand, and 75 thousand tons were exported to Japan for processing.
+The ore was iron rich, with up to 71 percent iron.
+However, on the 4th shipment, strong waved crashed the ship into the loading dock, damaging the dock, and mining was abandoned because the damages on the dock were deemed too expensive to repair.